www.NAFTracks.com

 David Bhuyan is the son of Jacqueline.
 He works as a software engineer; is an accomplished guitarist, both acoustic and electric; is a composer incorporating classical, rock and various ethnic styles; does electronic arranging of music; and has performed locally with different bands.

-Two tracks written by Jacqueline and performed by her and David appear on Jam Tracks in G Minor.
+A total of six tracks written by Jacqueline and performed by her and David appear (two each) on Jam Tracks in G Minor, Jam Tracks in F# Minor, and Jam Tracks in E Minor.

 Eugene CarrEugene Carr

-Gene's cello playing appears on Jam Tracks in A Minor.
+Gene's cello playing appears on Jam Tracks in A Minor, Jam Tracks in F# Minor, and Jam Tracks in E Minor.

 Jim CookJames Cook